-Since 2014, the Haus an der Traisen nursing home in St. Pölten have supplemented their existing hygiene protocols with Novaerus air purification units to help control infection and reduce odour.
+Since 2014, the Haus an der Traisen senior living home in St. Pölten have supplemented their existing hygiene protocols with Novaerus air purification units to help control infection and reduce odour.

-The nursing home was also concerned about infections being transmitted to staff and other residents from patients with a known infection such as MRSA, despite these patients being housed in individual rooms.
+The senior living home was also concerned about infections being transmitted to staff and other residents from patients with a known infection such as MRSA, despite these patients being housed in individual rooms.